the-human-colossus-foundation/oca-website/index.md

-## Welcome to Overlay Data Capture Architecture
+## Welcome to Overlays Data Capture Architecture

 ODCA is a standardized global solution for data capture and exchange which protects PII data and provides a positive alternative to current architectures.